 The VCCCD Board of Trustees have established Board Policy BP3515 and Administrative Procedure AP3515 to establish what steps will be taken in case a crime is committed on campus.
 These are described below:

-FIRST - Call Campus Police from your cell phone, a classroom or office phone, or the Emergency Blue Phones located in the parking lots at various locations.
+FIRST - Call 9-1-1 from your cell phone, a classroom or office phone.